tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 15. Instructor Do: Intro to Portfolio Forecasting (5 min)

-At this point, students have executed Monte Carlo simulations, learned to interpret frequency distributions, probability distributions, and confidence intervals, and realized how to apply Monte Carlo simulations to forecast the future prices (and corresponding returns) of individual stocks.
+At this point, students have executed Monte Carlo simulations, learned to interpret frequency distributions, probability distributions, confidence intervals, and realized how to apply Monte Carlo simulations to forecast the future prices (and corresponding returns) of individual stocks.
 Now, students will take their journey one step further and learn how to apply Monte Carlo simulations to forecast the returns of a portfolio, which can be comprised of either all stocks or a combination of multiple asset classes such as stocks and bonds.

 Present the following questions and answers regarding portfolio forecasting:

 * What is portfolio forecasting?

-  * **Answer:** Portfolio forecasting is the process of projecting the future performance of a portfolio and attempting to analyze its most probable outcome, or in this case, cumulative return as well as the portfolio's range of potential cumulative returns and their corresponding probabilities of occurring.
+  * **Answer:** Portfolio forecasting is the process of projecting the future performance of a portfolio and attempting to analyze its most probable outcome, or in this case, cumulative returns as well as the portfolio's range of potential cumulative returns and their corresponding probabilities of occurring.

 * How is portfolio forecasting done?